eBayClassifiedsGroup/PanteraS/README.md

 ### Standalone

-If you prefer to run the PaaS components directly on your linux box you can do so by installing the following packages:
+If you prefer to run the PaaS components directly on your Linux box<br />
+you can do so by installing the following packages:

 - docker
 - fig